KillianLynch/local-lab-dev/JSON Duality cloud world/create-views/create-views.md

 ## Task 1: Create the duality views

 1. Create the `GENRES_DV` duality view.
 You can either click the trash to clear the worksheet or delete what is there before pasting the code below.
-Click the **Run** button.
+Click the **Run Statement** button.

     ```
     <copy>
     create or replace json duality view genres_dv
-     as GENERES @INSERT @UPDATE @DELETE
+     as GENRES @INSERT @UPDATE @DELETE
     {
-        genre_id : GENERE_ID,
+        genre_id : GENRE_ID,
-        genre_name : GENERE_NAME
+        genre_name : GENRE_NAME
-        genre_description : GENERE_DESCRIPTION
+        genre_description : GENRE_DESCRIPTION
     }
 	</copy>
     ```
 	![Creating the genre view](images/genre_dv.png " ")

 2. The next view we will create the `MOVIE_DETAILS_DV` duality view.
 Since this is for movie details, want them creating new movies as they become available  so we set those to @insert, @update, @delete.
 You can either click the trash to clear the worksheet or delete what is there before pasting the code below.
-Click the **Run** button.
+Click the **Run Statement** button.

 	```
 	<copy>